 BIRDING SOUTH AFRICA

-Apart from outstanding infrastructure, accommodation and food, birding in South Africa with its varied landscapes and wildlife make it one of the greatest countries in the world to bird in.
-It’s not too difficult to find over 500 species in a 3 week trip with the help of a hospitable local.
-Possibly the best reason to bird in SA is that the country boasts more endemic species than any other country on the African continent.
+Birding South Africa offers outstanding infrastructure, accommodation and food.
+Therefore birding in South Africa with its varied landscapes and wildlife make it one of the greatest countries in the world to bird in.
+It’s not too difficult to find over 500 species in a 3 week trip with the help of a hospitable local bird guide.
+Possibly the best reason to bird in SA is because the country boasts more endemic species than any other country on the African continent.

-The national parks offer excellent venues to view these birds and with parks located in all corners of the country in a variety of habitats, each park has its own unique avi-spectrum.
-South Africa is comprised of 9 distinct biomes – ecological units defined largely by climate & landscape with varying vegetation types.
+Birding in the national parks offers excellent venues to view these birds and with parks located in all corners of the country.
+In the wide variety of habitats South Africa has to offer, each park has its own unique avi-spectrum.
+South Africa is comprised of 9 distinct biomes or ecological units.
+Defined largely by climate & landscape with varying vegetation types.
 Each of these biomes is home to hundreds of bird species, some uniquely adapted to the area.
-The Nama & Succulent Karoo & Desert Biomes for example has a great number of specialized insectivorous birds, as well as some of the smallest (e.g. warblers) and largest bird species (ostrich).
-Grassland, Savanna, Thicket and Coastal biomes all have their own flagship and often endemic species in unique accessible settings.
+As a result birding South Africa in the Nama & Succulent Karoo & Desert Biomes for example has a great number of specialized insectivorous birds.
+South Africa also has some of the smallest (e.g. warblers) and largest bird species (ostrich).
+Grassland, Savanna, Thicket and Coastal biomes.
+All have their own flagship and often endemic species in unique accessible settings.

-According to Birdlife South Africa, the Southern African subregion (Namibia, Botswana, Zimbabwe, South Africa, Lesotho, and Swaziland) has over 960 bird species recorded and 177 endemics.
+According to Birdlife South Africa, birding South Africa in the Southern African subregion (Namibia, Botswana, Zimbabwe, South Africa, Lesotho, and Swaziland) has over 960 bird species recorded and 177 endemics.
 In other words, almost 20% of Southern Africa’s birds can be found nowhere else in the world.

 - Cape Rock Jumper

 - Hottentot Buttonquail

 - Victorins Warbler